What does working the program mean?

 There is more information deeper in our website that will discuss in detail how to “work” these Steps.
 For now, let’s uncover some terms you may not know.

 A handy guide to terms and concepts

-Abstinence: the act of refraining from compulsive eating and compulsive food behaviors while working towards or maintaining a healthy body weight.
+Abstinence is the action of refraining from compulsive eating and compulsive food behaviors while working towards or maintaining a healthy body weight.

-Spiritual, emotional, and physical recovery is achieved through working and living the Overeaters Anonymous Twelve Step program.
+Spiritual, emotional, and physical recovery is achieved through living and working the Overeaters Anonymous Twelve Step program.

 Tools: we have nine Tools that help focus us while we work our program of recovery, including:

 Plan of Eating: This gives us a daily guide to avoid trigger foods and any destructive eating behaviors.